aryayounesi/aryayounesi/README.md

 >I like to work in a team.

-I, for one, may have such features but what is the reason for mentioning them? especially, when **language makes lies possible**.
+I, for one, may have such psychological traits but what is the reason for mentioning them? especially, when **language makes lies possible**.
 All those who does not have those habits can say that.

 ## Rights of People with No Voice